dartlangfr/game-store-codelab/README.md

 1. Modify `x-games` to deal with compact view
   - Add a observable boolean field `isCompact` in `game.dart`
-  - Use a template condition to display full view when `isCompact` is false. ([Hint](https://www.dartlang.org/polymer-dart/#template-conditionals)]).
+  - Use a template condition to display full view when `isCompact` is false. ([Hints](https://www.dartlang.org/polymer-dart/#template-conditionals)).
   - Copy `GAMES_TEMPLATE_COMPACT` template and display it when `isCompact` is true. ([Hints](#user-story-4-hints))

 2. Manage the change of view.
   - In `games.dart`, add a toggle method `compact` to change `isCompact` value.
   - In `games.html`, call the `compact` method when the user click on switch view button.

-3. Great !
+3. Great!
 Needless to scroll down to see all your games

 ![x-games compact](docs/img/x-games-compact.png)